inscopix/inscopix-cnmfe/README.md

 | output_filetype | the file types into which the output will be saved (0: footprints saved to a tiff file and traces saved to a csv file, 1: output saved to a h5 file under the keys footprints and traces) | 0 |
 | output_dir_path | path to the directory where output files will be stored | output |

-## Fine-Tuning Inscopix CNMFe Parameters
+## Tuning Parameters to Optimize Performance
 To learn more about the effect of each parameter on the algorithm or to determine the best course of action for fine-tuning parameters based on the results obtained, please consult our documentation on Inscopix CNMFe Parameters [here](docs/parameter_tuning.md).